ga-wdi-lessons/devise/readme.md

 [Devise](https://github.com/plataformatec/devise#starting-with-rails) is a gem that simplifies implementing user authentication.

 While it's interesting to know what's happening under the hood when authenticating a user, it's very unlikely you'll implement your own authentication mechanism in any future project.
-Devise is a well-tested open source authentication solution for rails.
+Devise is a well-tested open source authentication solution for Rails.

-The official documentation recommends several guides on how to go about implementing authorization from scratch in the [documentation](https://github.com/plataformatec/devise#starting-with-rails).

 Along with providing helper methods around authorization, Devise takes care of making sure that passwords are properly stored in our database (i.e. not in plain text).